How Much Does Honey Really Help?

 I recently experienced this to be true and was shocked by the difference a couple spoonfuls of honey made.

-Now, I’m not a doctor, but I do know what I experienced.
+Now, I do know what I experienced.
 Have you benefited from the healing properties of honey, too?

 Hear from a variety of voice professionals and share your thoughts honey and how honey is good for your voice.